 Preheat the oven to 350 degrees.

 Take the softened cream cheese and mash it up a bit so it’s more of a creamy consistency.
 I find using a shallow glass bowl to be the best way.
 I got my Mini Prep Bowls on Amazon and they’re great for holding ingredients too.
+I should have bought a second set.

 In a medium mixing bowl, add the crab, parsley onion, garlic and shrimp.
 Mix together.